awakzdev/kubernetes-docs/README.md

 This method is not the preferred method as the secrets in the credential file could be copied and used by an unauthorized threat actor.
 However, if the Kubernetes cluster is not hosted on AWS, it may be the only method available.
 Given this situation, it is important to limit the associated privileges to just minimal required privileges, i.e. read-write access to Route53, and not used a credentials file that has extra privileges beyond what is required.

 #### 1. Create IAM Policy
-Create an IAM policy with the following content:
 ```
 {
   "Version": "2012-10-17",